Azure Databricks: Configure SSO through OAuth for Compose

 Applies from version 2020.4

-Alation supports OAuth 2.0 for Compose connections to Azure Databricks data sources with authorization via Azure Active Directory (AAD).
+Alation supports the OAuth 2.0 protocol for user connections from Compose and the catalog for Azure Databricks and Azure Databricks Unity Catalog data sources via Azure Active Directory (Azure AD) as the OAuth provider.

 Note

-OAuth 2.0 provides a secure authorization mechanism for applications to access certain resources.
-Authorization is managed with access tokens that are issued to an application by the authorization server.
-The application is allowed to access resources until the token expires.
+The OAuth 2.0 protocol provides a secure authorization mechanism for applications and users to access a resource.
+Authorization is managed with access tokens issued by an authorization server.
+The token holder is allowed to access the resource until the token expires.
 When an access token has expired, a refresh token can be requested by the application to retrieve a new access token.

 Workflow